 Since 1988 he has published at least one book a year-1997 alone saw seven titles in the United States and abroad.
-He has released over ninety books, including award-winning The High Himalaya, Water: Worlds between Heaven & Earth, Tribes, Rainforests of the World, Pacific Northwest, Land of Light and Water, as well as numerous children's titles, including O is for Orca and Animal Action Alphabet.
+He has released over 100 books in eight languages, including the popular titles The New Art of Photographing Nature and The Art of the Photograph, Vanishing Act, and award-winning titles Human Canvas, The High Himalaya, Water: Worlds between Heaven & Earth, Tribes, Rainforests of the World, Pacific Northwest, Land of Light and Water, as well as numerous children's titles, including O is for Orca and Animal Action Alphabet.
 Graphis included his books Light on the Land and the controversial Migrations on its list of the 100 best books published in the 1990s.
-His books have sold hundreds of thousands of copies and have been translated into eight languages.

-In 2000 he formed Wildlands Press and subsequently published much of his signature work: The Living Wild, which has more than 70,000 copies in print worldwide and garnered awards from the National Outdoor Book Awards, Independent Publisher, Applied Arts and Graphis; Africa (2001) and Edge of the EarthOcorner of the Sky (2003), both of which captured significant publishing awards, including IPPY (Independent Publishers), Benjamin Franklin (Publishers Marketing Association), and National Outdoor Book Award.
-Wolfe's latest books are Human Canvas, Graphis Photography Annual 2014 gold medal winner; and two instructional texts published by Amphoto Books: an updated edition of the bestselling Art of Photographing Nature and The Art of the Photograph with author Rob Sheppard.
-In 2014 Insight Editions published the encyclopedic Earth Is My Witness, which is now in its second printing.
-Published in 2015 was the revised edition of Vanishing Act in English, German and French (Cameron + Company, Knesebeck Verlag, Hugo Image), as well as Eden and Hymne a la Terre, the German and French language editions of Earth Is My Witness by National Geographic.
-2016 releases included an all-new edition of Migrations and Photographs from the Edge, among others, and 2017 will see foreign language editions of his instructional titles.
+In 2000 he formed Wildlands Press and subsequently published his signature work: The Living Wild, which has more than 70,000 copies in print worldwide and garnered awards from the National Outdoor Book Awards, Independent Publisher, Applied Arts and Graphis; Africa (2001) and Edge of the Earth Corner of the Sky (2003), both of which captured significant publishing awards, including IPPY (Independent Publishers), Benjamin Franklin (Publishers Marketing Association), and National Outdoor Book Award.

+In 2014 Wolfe began a publishing relationship with Earth Aware Editions.
+This has resulted in numerous award-winning books including the encyclopedic Earth Is My Witness, also published in German, French, and Italian language editions by National Geographic; an all-new edition of Migrations, and in 2018 the Nautilus Award-winning Trees Between Earth and Heaven.
+2019 will see the publication of Wild Elephants: Conservation in the Age of Extinction and the trade edition of Human Canvas.